ptchen/Vigenere-Tableau/README.md

 # encipher-decipher

 Develop an algorithm to build the Vigenere Tableau.
- Implement and execute the algorithm twice:
+ Implement and execute the algorithm twice: \n
- (a) fill the two-dimensional array by rows;
+ (a) fill the two-dimensional array by rows; \n
  (b) fill the two-dimensional array by columns.

  Expand your algorithm to encipher and decipher text using the